 A. Census Question Chief occupation or trade.
-B. Question Number 17 on Schedule 1.
-C. Variable(s) and Codes CHIEF_OCCUPATION CHIEF_OCCUPATION_CORR CHIEF_OCCUPATION_RET_IND OCCUPATION_CODE D. Reference Point As of census day, June 1, 1911.
-E. Total Target Population 5 514 388 F. Statistical unit The person.
-G. Targeted Population Each person more than 10 years of age.
-H. Enumerators' Instructions 103.
-Chief occupation or trade.
-Chief or principal occupation or means of living will be entered in column 17, and in column 18 the employment or occupation by which the person for whom the entry is being made supplements the earnings obtained from the chief or regular employment.
+(Be specific, give as definite information as possible).
+B. Question Number Column 29 of Forms 1A and 1B; Column 8 of Form 1C.
+C. Variable(s) and Codes CHIEF_OCCUPATION CHIEF_OCCUPATION_CORR CHIEF_OCCUPATION_RET_IND OCCUPATION CODE D. Reference Point As of Census Day, June 1, 1921.
+E. Total Target Population 6 671 236 F. Statistical unit The person.
+G. Targeted Population Every person of ten years and over.
+H. Enumerators' Instructions 102.
+Chief or principal occupation or means of living will be entered in column 29.
 An entry should be made in this column for every person of ten years and over.
-The record in column 17 should be either (1) the word or words which most accurately indicate the particular kind of work done by which the individual earns money or money equivalent, -- "physician," "carpenter," "farmer," "stenographer," "nurse," etc.; or (2) "income;" or (3) if no occupation the entry will be "none."
+The record in column 29 should be either (1) the word or words which most accurately indicate the particular kind of work done by which the individual earns money or money equivalent,-as "physician," "carpenter," "farmer," "stenographer," "nurse," etc.; or (2) "income"; or (3) if no occupation the entry will be "none."

-104. Income.
-For every person who does not follow a specific occupation but has an independent income, as from investments, pensions, superannuation, etc., the fact should be noted by writing the word "income" in column 17; and the entry "none" should be made for all persons ten years old and over who follow no occupation and who do not live on income.
+103. Income.
+For every person who does not follow a specific occupation but has an independent income, as from investments, pensions, superannuation, etc., the fact should be noted by writing the word "income" in column 29; and the entry "none" should be made for all persons ten years old and over who follow "no occupation" and who do not live on "income."

-105. Persons retired.
+104. Persons retired.
 Persons who on account of old age, permanent physical disability or otherwise are no longer following a gainful occupation should not be reported as of the occupation formerly followed.
 If living on their own income the entry should be "income," but if they are supported gratuitously by other persons or institutions the entry in this column should be "none."

-106. Exceptions.
-Farmers or business men who have retired from active service but who still control an interest in the farm or enterprise in which formerly engaged are to be returned as under the name of the occupation, business or trade from which their living is obtained and the entry will be made thus: "Farmer r." for farmer retired, and "Grocer r." for grocer retired, or as the case may be.
+105. Exceptions.
+Farmers or business men who have retired from active service but who still control an interest in the farm or enterprise in which formerly engaged are to be returned as under the name of the occupation, business or trade from which their living is obtained, and the entry will be made thus: "Farmer r." for farmer retired, and "Grocer r." for grocer retired, or as the case may be.